William the Conqueror: Battle of Hastings

 Harold's body was identified the day after the battle, either through his armour or marks on his body.
-The English dead, who included some of Harold's brothers and his housecarls, were left on the battlefield.
-Gytha Thorkelsdóttir, Harold's mother, offered the victorious duke the weight of her son's body in gold for its custody, but her offer was refused.
-William ordered that the body was to be thrown into the sea, but whether that took place is unclear.
-Waltham Abbey, which had been founded by Harold, later claimed that his body had been secretly buried there.
+The English dead, including some of Harold's brothers and his housecarls, were left on the battlefield.
+Gytha Thorkelsdóttir, Harold's mother, offered the duke the weight of her son's body in gold for it, but her offer was refused.
+William ordered the body thrown into the sea, but whether that took place is unclear.
+Waltham Abbey, which Harold founded, later claimed that his body had been secretly buried there.

 March on London

 William may have hoped the English would surrender following his victory, but they did not.
 Instead, some of the English clergy and magnates nominated Edgar the Ætheling as king, though their support for Edgar was only lukewarm.
 After waiting a short while, William secured Dover, parts of Kent, and Canterbury, while also sending a force to capture Winchester, where the royal treasury was.
-These captures secured William's rear areas and also his line of retreat to Normandy, if that was needed.
+These captures secured William's rear areas and his line of retreat to Normandy, if that was needed.
 William then marched to Southwark, across the Thames from London, which he reached in late November.
 Next, he led his forces around the south and west of London, burning along the way.
 He finally crossed the Thames at Wallingford in early December.
 Stigand submitted to William there, and when the duke moved on to Berkhamsted soon afterwards, Edgar the Ætheling, Morcar, Edwin, and Ealdred also submitted.
 William then sent forces into London to construct a castle; he was crowned at Westminster Abbey on Christmas Day 1066.